Mr-Syntax1/ball-bouncing-game/README.md

 ---

 ## 👤 Author
-Built by GHOST (using a YouTube instructor as a learning reference)
+Built by Mr-Syntax1 (using a YouTube instructor as a learning reference)

 ---